miclomba/azulejo-os-filesectormanager/README.md

 ## Testing

 Compile and run the driver application (`fsm`) by running `qaStart.sh`.
-The driver application loads `qaInput.txt` which will create a populated file system in the file called `hardDisk` and dump logs to `qaOutput.txt`.
+The driver application loads `test/qaInput.txt` which will create a populated file system in the file called `fs/hardDisk` and dump logs to `test/qaOutput.txt`.

 ## Building